-If the Board approves the recommended Levy Proposals, CITB must then consult with the construction industry the year before the next Levy Order is required.
-For the 2021 Levy Order, Consultation will take place in 2020.
-CITB creates a plan to explain the Levy Proposals and obtain industry feedback.
-This includes but is not limited to providing information on the CITB website www.citb.co.uk; direct communication; online surveys and employer forums.
+If the Board approves the recommended Levy Proposals, CITB then consults with the construction industry the year before the next Levy Order is required.
+CITB engages with industry to explain the Levy Proposals and obtain feedback.
+This engagement includes, but is not limited to, providing information on the CITB website www.citb.co.uk; direct communication; online surveys and employer forums.

 After Consultation, any issues raised by industry are considered by the Levy Working Party (LWP) and they decide whether the Levy Proposals require any changes.
 Final Levy Proposals are then recommended to the Board for approval.

 The LWP represents the views of industry across all three GB nations on the development of the Levy Proposals.
 The group discusses, debates, develops and recommends Levy Proposals that will enable CITB to deliver its strategic plan.
 When the proposals are agreed, the LWP submits its recommendations to the CITB Board.

 Once approved, the next stage is known as Consensus.
 The benchmark for achieving consensus has two criteria: